What is a use-based trademark application?

 For example, suppose apply for restaurant services and your original specimen of a menu was rejected.
 You create a new menu showing the mark properly.
 Before you can submit the new menu as a specimen, you need to make sure the new menu has been used.
 In particular, actually start using and distributing your new menu to customers in your restaurant.

-Need to file a use-based trademark application?
+Need to file a trademark application based on actual use?

 Contact experienced patent and trademark attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you save time and money by properly filing a use-based trademark application.